-Provisional patent application for the use of GABA aminotransferase inhibitors to treat Tourette Syndrome and related license agreement also recently entered into a license agreement with NYU and the Feinstein Institute granting us worldwide rights with respect to such patent.
+We, as a co-inventor, with scientists at New York University and the Feinstein Institute for Medical Research, recently filed a provisional patent application with the U.S. Patent and Trademark Office for the use of GABA aminotransferase inhibitors, including CPP-109 and CPP-115, in the treatment of Tourette Syndrome.
+We also recently entered into a license agreement with NYU and the Feinstein Institute granting us worldwide rights with respect to such patent.
 Further, we recently agreed to support an investigator-led proof-of-concept study at an academic institution in the U.S. evaluating the use of CPP-109 for the treatment of Tourette Syndrome.
 We intend to pursue the development of CPP-109 and/or CPP-115 for this indication and the provisional patent application if the results of this investigator-led proof-of-concept study show potential efficacy.